sergio11/nimbustv_android/README.md

 The resources, examples, and insights provided in the JetFit repository served as a foundational reference, enabling us to build and expand upon your excellent groundwork.
 Your contributions have significantly accelerated our journey and enriched our understanding of creating seamless TV applications using Jetpack Compose. 📺✨

+For demonstration and testing purposes, **NimbusTV** utilizes publicly available IPTV playlists from the [IPTV-Org](https://iptv-org.github.io/) project.
+These playlists offer a diverse collection of international channels in M3U format, enabling users to explore and experience a wide range of content directly from the app.

+To handle M3U playlist parsing, we’ve integrated and customized the [M3u parser](https://github.com/BjoernPetersen/m3u-parser) library.
+Modifications were made to extend the functionality, allowing NimbusTV to support even more complex M3U structures, while accommodating the varied and sometimes inconsistent formats found in IPTV playlists.

 ## Visitors Count